Nightfall1988/TasksList/README.md

 ## Instructions to setup

-To setup this project open a terminal window in MintosTestApp directory.
+To setup this project open a terminal window in TasksList directory.

 1. Enter commands to download all dependencies:
     - composer install